project-oak/oak/docs/programming-oak.md

 All these steps are implemented as a part of the `./scripts/runner run-examples --example-name=hello_world` script.

-Oak Application Builder also allows to download Wasm modules from [Google Cloud Storage](https://cloud.google.com/storage) (or any other URL).
+The Oak Application Builder also allows Wasm modules to be downloaded from an external URL, such as [Google Cloud Storage](https://cloud.google.com/storage).
 In order to do this, the application configuration file should include `external` as a module location:

 ```toml
 name = "hello_world"